 Since courts have restricted their in-person operations to protect the health and safety of the public and officers of the court, alternative measures have been implemented to allow certain matters to continue virtually.
 The courts have encouraged the use of virtual proceedings, such as teleconference and video conference, including with alternative dispute resolution processes such as virtual mediations in Ontario.

 Virtual Mediations in Ontario

-Mediations can take the form of an online dispute resolution process, where mediations take place via online mechanisms, such as the Internet or some other form of technology which occurs through virtual communication without the physical presence of the parties.
-However, virtual mediation has its own benefits and pitfalls, including the following:
+Mediations can take the form of an online dispute resolution process, where mediations take place via virtual mechanisms, such as the Internet or some other form of technology which occurs through virtual communication without the physical presence of the parties.
+However, virtual mediations in Ontario have their own benefits and pitfalls, including the following:

 - It can cut down on the costs associated with mediation, including room-booking, travel, and accommodation.

 - It allows parties to participate who otherwise are unable to attend the mediation in-person, due to a disability or other personal reasons.

 - It is appropriate for sensitive matters where parties are not comfortable being in the same vicinity as the other party.

 Pitfalls of Virtual Mediation